 - It acts as a pickling agent.

-- It is common as a laboratory agent, an oxidizing and dehydrating agent.
+- This chemical is common as a laboratory agent, dehydrating agent and an oxidizing.